memfault/interrupt/_posts/2021-02-14-arm-semihosting.md

 I hope it was fun reading this post, semihosting is not commonly used in embedded development because it slows down the execution speed, but nevertheless, it can be very handy in some cases.

-I look forward to your remarks, tips and comments.
+I look forward to your remarks, tips, and comments.

 <!-- Interrupt Keep START -->
 {% include newsletter.html %}